shin5ok/async-encoding/README.md

 - See Cloud Logging, that will show how processing runs.
-And then, you see the progress in Firestore and GCS.
+And then, you also see the progress in Firestore and GCS.

 - Open the site url that was assigned to **delivering** Cloud Run.